lopezpdvn/aspnet5co/pages/methodology.md

 * Study the history of ASP.NET.

-* Study the historial relationship of ASP.NET with other major projects within the .NET ecosystem.
+* Study the historical relationship of ASP.NET with other major projects within the .NET ecosystem.

 ## Set development environment